My-Golang-Projects/Go-Templating/README.md

    {{ add (int .X) (int .Y) }}
    ```

-These functions can be used within template actions to perform various operations on your data, allowing for more complex logic and formatting in your templates.
+These functions can be used within template actions to perform various operations on our data, allowing for more complex logic and formatting in our templates.

 ## Whitespace Control in Templates

 Go templates provide a way to control whitespace output around actions using a dash (-).
-This is particularly useful for formatting the output of your templates.
+This is particularly useful for formatting the output of our templates.

 1. Trimming Whitespace After an Action:
    ```go